sachinkatyal1329/PONG/README.md

 # PONG
-A version of the classic game PONG that contains power ups
+A version of the classic game PONG that contains power ups.
+Written in Javascript